cloudbank-project/hpc/aws/README.md

 # Introduction

 This document is notes on building an HPC cluster on AWS.
+Please note that using FSx filesystems like Lustre can be expensive so as always be sure to monitor your resources and what they are costing.

 # Procedural notes